chiggachiggayeah/weatherman/weatherman.md

 "-- thank you, but I might say something closer to the truth which is that we're pilfering a car battery and then stealing away in the dead of night, for probably nefarious ends.
 Point is, it doesn't look good.
 Most people would say we ought to be thrown in jail."

-"Most people are building a weather machine," she said finally.
+"Most people aren't building a weather machine," she said finally.

 Back at the lab, they shut off the machine and connected their ill-gotten battery.
 Naram signaled Isabel to activate the device.
 It jerked to life, as if defibrillated, and the light grew so pupil-dillatingly bright and hot that they each threw up their hands to shield their eyes.
 And then it shut off.
 When they opened their it was so dark, it  was like they'd been dropped in a vat of ink.